Charlie Moore (basketball): College career

 With the NCAA having granted an additional year of eligibility to all players due to the COVID-19 pandemic, Moore elected to transfer to play for the 2021–22 Miami Hurricanes where Chris Lykes had just vacated the point guard role and he had relationships with head coach Jim Larranaga and assistant coach Bill Courtney.
 Following the regular season Moore joined teammates Kameron McGusty and Isaiah Wong on the All-ACC basketball team.
 Moore earned All-Defensive team and honorable mention All-ACC recognition.
 Moore, fellow 6th-year senior McGusty and Wong are all 6 ft 5 in or shorter.
 In the first round of the 2022 NCAA Division I men's basketball tournament, Moore contributed 16 points, including the go-ahead free throws with 3.0 seconds left, to give Miami a 68–66 victory over USC.
 Moore contributed 15 points, 9 rebounds and 8 assists in the second round upset of number 2 seed Auburn.
 Once Miami got to the Sweet Sixteen round, they found themselves playing at Moore's hometown United Center, where they defeated Iowa State to reach the Elite Eight for the first time in school history.
 Playing again at the United Center, Miami was matched up against the 2021–22 version of the Kansas Jayhawks, one of Moore's previous teams.
 The Jayhawks included Moore's former teammate Agbaji.
 Kansas won the game, and they went on to win the 2022 NCAA Division I Men's Basketball Championship Game.
 For the season, Moore led the Hurricanes in assists (4.5/game) and steals (2.0/game), and he contributed 12.7 points/game.
 His 2.0 steals/game was second in the ACC to Reece Beekman.
 Moore was recognized as an All-ACC Academic Team selection.

 Professional career

-Moore was not invited to the May 18–20, 2022 NBA Draft combine.
+Moore was not invited to the May 18–20, 2022 NBA draft combine.
 On June 24, 2022, Moore signed an NBA Summer League contract with the Detroit Pistons after going undrafted in the June 23, 2022 NBA draft.

 On July 24, 2022, Moore signed his first professional contract with Belfius Mons-Hainaut of the BNXT League.

+On February 10, 2023, he signed with FMP SoccerBet of the ABA League.

+On July 28, 2023, he signed with Pistoia Basket 2000 of the Lega Basket Serie A (LBA).

+On June 4, 2024, he signed with Río Breogán of the Liga ACB.